 Furthermore, we expect to see other companies with an appetite for risk start to enter the construction sector in Iran.
+For instance, the construction of the USD1.8bn Tabriz-Bazargan Highway was awarded to Turkish Bergiz Insaat in Jannuary 2015.

 With regards to regional players, we anticipate Omani and Qatari companies will show an interest in Iran, as well as Dubai-based Arabtec, which is currently undertaking a major expansion plan in the Middle East.
 Should a long-term agreement over Iran's nuclear programme be reached, we will see the opening up of one of the biggest markets in the Middle East - with outdated infrastructure presenting numerous opportunities for investors.
 The recent uptick in interest from foreign companies is testament to the market's upside potential.